Deploy Enterprise Edition on Linux serversEstimated reading time: 3 minutes

 Now that UCP is installed, you need to license it.
 In your browser, navigate to the UCP web UI, log in with your administrator credentials and upload your license.

 Join more nodes so that you can manage them from UCP.
-Go to the UCP web UI, navigate to the Resources page, and go to the Nodes section.
+Go to the UCP web UI and navigate to the Nodes page.

 Click the Add Node button to add a new node.

 Check Add node as a manager to join the node as a manager to provide replication and make UCP highly available.
 For a highly available installation, make sure you have 3, 5, or 7 manager nodes.

 Copy the command to your clipboard, and run it on every node that you want to be managed by UCP.
 After you run the command in the node, the node will show up in the UP web UI.

 Docker Trusted Registry (DTR) is a private image registry so that you can manage who has access to your Docker images.
 DTR needs to be installed on a node that is being managed by UCP.

 Use ssh to log in to the host where you already installed UCP, and run:

 --ucp-node is the hostname of the UCP node where you want to deploy